Workflow Basics

 Step Names

 Step names are optional.
-When omitted, Dagu automatically generates names based on the step type:
+When omitted, Dagu automatically generates names based on the action:

 steps: